Fa7adbina/MTA_EDA_Project/MVP_Project1.md

-While searching in the data set, I also got to know the station (1) with the busiest days, as shown in a total of 3 months as well, as shown in the graph above.
+While searching in the data set, I also got to know the station (34 ST-PENN STA) with the busiest days, as shown in a total of 3 months as well, as shown in the graph above.